Brimsdown railway station: History

 A signal box built by McKenzie and Holland was provided with 15 levers to operate points and signals, and this was enlarged in 1899 to have 32 levers.
 In 1928 it was recorded as having a 42-lever frame, so further expansion had clearly taken place in the intervening years.

 Some goods sidings were located on the up side, and a short branch to the Royal Small Arms Factory at Enfield Lock joined these from the east.
 There was also a siding to a power station.

-In 1923, Brimsdown station was taken over and operated by the London & North Eastern Railway as a result of the grouping of the UK's railways into four major companies.
+At the start of 1923, the GER amalgamated with several other railways to create the London and North Eastern Railway as a result of the grouping of the UK's railways into four major companies.

 The station was bombed on 22 July 1944; the signal box was destroyed.

 Following nationalisation of the railways in January 1948, Brimsdown became part of Eastern Region of British Railways.

 The lines through Brimsdown were electrified on 5 May 1969.
 Prior to the completion of electrification in 1969, passenger services between Cheshunt and London Liverpool Street through Brimsdown station were normally operated by Class 125 diesel multiple units (which had been purpose-built for the line in 1958).